fabiosaracco/Py_n_Ne/README.md

            * vector with structured data
            * pandas (pandas exist; representation of data; search; play with rows and columns)

 Lesson 3.)
-Axis: matplotlib
+Matplotlib
    - Structure of a matplotlib plot
    - multigraph
    - colors
    - legend
    - jupyter widgets

 Lesson 4.)
-Networkx: You've got a Friend in me
+Networkx

    - something to calculate
    - something to plot